 - Pakistan – Mirpur, Azad Kashmir – more than 1,000 young people in two year intervention 2010-12.

-In the UK, Sport for Life International’s coaching & education programmes are based at Birmingham primary and secondary state schools and at community cricket grounds being redeveloped for use.
+In the UK, Sport for Life International’s coaching and education programmes are based at Birmingham primary and secondary state schools and at community cricket grounds being redeveloped for use.

 Main areas of each programme’s focus are to: